 Starting this year, HOST has two submission windows with no abstract deadlines and no extensions.

 Submit your paper at https://host2020.hotcrp.com by Aug 15, 2019 (Summer Deadline) or Nov.
 15, 2019 (Fall Deadline).
-The page limit is 10 pages, double column, IEEE format, with a minimum font size of 10 pt.
+The page limit is 10 pages (excluding references), in double column, IEEE format, with a minimum font size of 10 pt.
+There is no limit on the length of the bibliography.
 Only work that has not been previously published at the time of the conference will be considered.
 Duplicate submissions to concurrent conferences/journals are not permissible, and if encountered will be rejected and reported to IEEE.
 The paper selection will involve a double blind review and rebuttal process – the identity of authors must not be revealed, directly or indirectly, over the course of the entire process.

 HOST 2020 will also accept proposals for tutorials and demos.
 More information will be disseminated in future calls.